-Swap out those boring brown bags and opt for a cool “green” lunch box or bag and save the earth at the same time!
+Swap out those boring brown bags and opt for a neat “green” lunch box or bag and save the earth at the same time!

-Now it’s time to pack healthier school lunches for kids + ideas that are doable!
+Now it’s time to pack healthier school lunches for your kids.

 - Whole-wheat tortilla wrap with nut butter, veggie slices, and baked chips or pretzels